beancount/docs/docs/24_beancount_design_doc.md

 [^1]: I have been considering the addition of a very constrained form of non-balancing postings that would preserve the property of transactions otherwise being balanced, whereby the extra postings would not be able to interact (or sum with) regular balancing postings.

-[^2]: There is an option called “operating\_currency” but it is only used to provide good defaults for building reports, never in the processing of transactions.
+[^2]: There is an option called operating\_currency but it is only used to provide good defaults for building reports, never in the processing of transactions.
 It is used to tell the reporting code which commodities should be broken out to have their own columns of balances, for example.

 [^3]: In previous version of Beancount this was not true, the Posting used to have a ‘position’ attribute and composed it.
 I prefer the flattened design, as many of the functions apply to either a Position or a Posting.
 Think of a Posting as *deriving* from a Position, though, technically it does not.